AdrienDams/CTSM/README.levante.md

 ```
     <directive> --account=aa0049           </directive>
 ```
-change your account name.
+change your project name (the project name by default is aa0049).

 #### 1.1.2 In line (9) of `config_machines.xml`:
 ```
     <PROJECT>aa0049</PROJECT>
 ```
-change your account name.
+change your project name.

 ### 1.2.
 Load these modules
 ```